Demonfail/Push3d/README.md

 ## xGuiTriggerEvent
 ```
-xGuiTriggerEvent(widget, event)
+xGuiTriggerEvent(widget, event, ...)
 ```
-Triggers the event within the widget.
-If the event's "bubble" property is set to `true`, then the event will be recursively triggered in the widget's delegate until it reaches the GUI system object.
-If the event does not bubble and the widget has no delegate, it is destroyed automatically, otherwise it's necessary to destroy it by hand!
+Triggers given events in the widget.
+Events which have property "bubble" set to `true` are then triggered in the widget's delegate until they reach the GUI system object.

 ### Arguments:
 Name | Type | Description
 ---- | ---- | -----------
 widget | `real` | The widget.
-event | `real` | The event.
+event | `real` | The event to be triggered.

-### Returns:
+### Note:
-`real`: The widget.
+Events that do not bubble are destroyed automatically, but the rest you must destroy by hand!

 ### See Also:
 [xGuiHasEvent](#xguihasevent), [xGuiGetEvent](#xguigetevent), [xGuiDestroyEvent](#xguidestroyevent)